 Alex moved to Los Angeles, California in 2011 to pursue a Ph.D. in Ethnomusicology at UCLA.
 He continued to contribute jazz coverage to NPR Music and served as the Editor in Chief for the open access academic journal Ethnomusicology Review in 2014.
 He also co-founded the UCLA Omni-Musicality Group with Steven Loza, and was Assistant Director for the UCLA Jazz Orchestra.
 After completing his fieldwork research in November 2016, he returned to his hometown of Portland, OR.

 During his time in Portland, Alex completed his Ph.D. dissertation while serving as the Director of Jazz Ensembles at Reed College.
-He also helped to revitalize the local chapter of the Buddhist Peace Fellowship, served as a Field Organizer for the campaign to elect Jo Ann Hardesty to the Portland City Council, and joined the Board of Directors for the International Society for Improvised Music.
-Earlier this year, he taught African American Music and Global Pop at Babson College in Wellesley, MA.
-He now lives in Easthampton, MA, serving on the Board of Directors for the Buddhist Peace Fellowship and occasionally contributing to DownBeat magazine.
+He also helped to revitalize the local chapter of the Buddhist Peace Fellowship, worked as a Field Organizer for the campaign to elect Jo Ann Hardesty to the Portland City Council, and joined the Board of Directors for the International Society for Improvised Music.